dropseed/plain/bolt-htmx/README.md

 {% endblock %}
 ```

-Then in the view class, we can define methods for each HTTP method + `fhx-action`:
+Then in the view class, we can define methods for each HTTP method + `bhx-action`:

 ```python
 class PullRequestDetailView(HTMXViewMixin, DetailView):